emmett1/mkinitrd/README.md

 # mkinitrd
 `mkinitrd` is a simple initrd generator for linux system.
-It was based on LFS initramfs script but heavily modified.
 It does support livecd iso, check [guide here](https://github.com/emmett1/mkinitrd/wiki/Make-livecd-ISO) how to do it.

 ## Install
 Install it is simply running: